CNI

 The hook uses either the Cluster API Add-on Provider for Helm or ClusterResourceSet to deploy the CNI resources depending on the selected deployment strategy.

-Currently the hook supports Cilium and Calico CNI providers.
+Currently the hook supports Cilium, Calico, and Flow (Nutanix only) CNI providers.

 Cilium